Do you stress about your toddlers head flopping when they sleep in their car seat?

 How to stop your baby or toddlers head slumping in their car seat [solved].

-I spoke at length to the representative on this display and was told how this was a patented design that had been safety tested in universities and had a whole host of benefits including protection against side air bags.
-However, for me the main thing was that it supported my daughters head in her child car seat and caused no discomfort to her.
-Oh, of course it needed to be safe.
+I spoke at length to the representative on this display and was told how this was a patented design that had been safety tested in universities and had a whole host of benefits including protection against side airbags.
+However, for me, the main thing was that it supported my daughters head in her child car seat and caused no discomfort to her while she could have a great nap.

 I had to try it out and the representative was kind enough to give me one to use for the rest of my holiday.
 I was spending a week in Germany after attending the trade show and would be driving a lot so it was perfect for me.